A birthday gift

 If you ask her today, she will glow as she tells you of the blessings of her life.
 But she has known more loss and pain than I, more than most people I know.

 Her older sister died in 1976.
 Her only brother died in 2008, on the anniversary of her wedding.
-Her father died suddenly, of a massive stroke; her mother, her sweet, loving mother, to whom she spoke daily all of her life, died slowly of lung cancer.
+Her father died suddenly, of a massive stroke; her mother, her sweet, loving mother, to whom she spoke daily all of her life, died slowly of lung cancer, with Shannon by her side.

-And she was with each — except her sister, who died accidentally and alone — holding their hands, whispering words of comfort and love, as they exhaled that final breath and crossed the bridge of life.
+And she was with each — except her sister, who died accidentally and alone — holding their hands, whispering words of comfort and love, reassuring them of God’s boundless love, as they exhaled that final breath and crossed the bridge of life.

 She has only one sibling still living, her oldest sister, Ellie, whom she adores, living now in northern California.